Azure-Samples/azure-cosmos-cassandra-extensions-java-sample-v4/README.md

       #   Alternatively, set the environment variables referenced here to match the topology and preferences for your
       #   Cosmos DB Cassandra API instance.

+      multi-region-writes = false
       global-endpoint = ""
       read-datacenter = "Australia East"
       write-datacenter = "UK South"
+      preferred-regions = ["Australia East", "UK West"]
     }
 ```

+## Failover scenarios

+As illustrated above, the load balancing policy implemented in this sample (see [Cosmos Cassandra Extensions](https://github.com/Azure/azure-cosmos-cassandra-extensions/tree/release/java-driver-4/1.0.0)) includes a feature that allows you to specify a `read-datacenter` and `write-datacenter` for application level load balancing.
+Specifying these options will route read and write requests to their corresponding data centers in either case.

+If `read-datacenter` is specified, the policy prioritizes that region for read requests.
+Either one of `write-datacenter` or `global-endpoint` needs to be specified in order to determine the data center for write requests.
+If `write-datacenter` is specified, writes will be prioritized for that region.
+When `global-endpoint` is specified, the write requests will be prioritized for the default write region.

+### Preferred regions

+In the Cosmos Cassandra Extension for Java 4, the load balancing policy has been enhanced to include a `preferred-regions` parameter.
+This allows you to configure deterministic failover to specified regions in a multi-region deployment, in case of regional outages.
+The policy uses the regions in the list you specify, in priority order as determined by `preferred-regions`, to perform operations.
+If `preferred-regions` is null or not present, the policy uses the region specified in `read-datacenter` for reads, and either `write-datacenter` or `global-endpoint` to determine the region for writes.
+If neither `preferred-regions` or `read-datacenter` are present, the write region is the preferred location for all operations.
+When multi-region writes are enabled on the Cosmos DB account (and `multi-region-write` is set to `true`), the priority order for writes will be exactly the same as for reads.

 ## Review the code